 Yay we’re pregnant…. oh shit it’s triplets!
-If you are having two or more, get in touch with The Multiple Birth Association for valuable help and contacts you will use for many years to come.
+If you are having two or more, get in touch with The Multiple Birth Association for valuable help, contacts and clubs in all states and territories that you will use for many years to come.

 Possibly the most expensive part of pregnancy is nesting.
 It’s also where you can save yourself a considerable amount of money.
 Claudia’s parents saved themselves a heap of money on nesting when her mum was pregnant because it was considered bad luck to buy stuff for the baby before it was born.
 If you live close enough to both sets of parents to have babysitting on tap, you might be able to duck to the shops to get everything you need after the birth.
 But for most people it’s not really very practical and doesn’t help get the bub home from hospital.
 Actually, baby seats are so hard to install properly in cars that you want to get started as soon as you see the second line appear on the stick that you’ve just done a wee on.

 One thing you won’t need right away is a cot.
 “Where is the baby going to sleep?” you ask.
 In a bassinet.
 Bassinets are usually only used for the first couple of weeks or months before the baby outgrows it, so they are a great thing to borrow from a friend or relative while you save up a few more bucks for a cot.
 The bassinet pictured is one that has been in our family for over 50 years.
 To date there have been about 21 children who have used it.
 It might not be pretty, but it’s a special piece of family history.